The death penalty is the ultimate cruel, inhuman and degrading punishment and a violation of the right to life.

 It represents an unacceptable denial of human dignity and integrity.
 Once carried out, it cannot be reversed, and as criminal justice systems are open to error and discrimination, there is always a risk that innocent people will be killed.
 The death penalty has never been reliably shown to deter criminal behaviour more effectively than other punishments.

 While there is not yet agreement that international law prohibits the death penalty per se, it explicitly requires that capital punishment should be limited to the ‘most serious crimes’.
-It also prohibits its imposition on children, pregnant women, and people suffering from mental illnesses.
 However, many countries that retain the death penalty use it for a much wider range of offences, including non-violent offences.
-In some countries, children may be – and are – executed.
+International law prohibits the imposition of the death penalty on children, pregnant women and people suffering from mental illnesses.
+In some countries however, children may be – and are – executed.

 While waiting for their execution, often for years on end, death row prisoners are frequently detained in particularly harsh conditions, irrespective of whether or not they present an actual security risk.
 Death row has been characterised as a living hell.
 The severe emotional distress these prisoners experience during the lengthy wait for execution – sometimes referred to as ‘the death row phenomenon’ – has been found to violate the international prohibition against torture.